This degree-audit and advising tool helps you and your academic advisor review progress toward your degree.

-Look at all the boxes in each block of your audit.
+Look at all the requirements in each block of your audit.
 If there is a green checkmark, the requirement is complete.
-If there is a blue tilde (~), the requirement is in progress (e.g. you are registered for the course in the current or a future semester).
+If there is a blue circle, the requirement is in progress (e.g. you are registered for the course in the current or a future semester).
 Remaining red circles indicate requirements that have not been met.

-Even if all checkboxes are completed, there may be other requirements you need for graduation, such as minimum scores on national or state exams, experiential learning requirements, minimum GPAs in major courses or other major-specific, non-course requirements not contained within the myPNWplan system.
+Even if all items are checked off, there may be other requirements you need for graduation, such as minimum scores on national or state exams, experiential learning requirements, minimum GPAs in major courses or other major-specific, non-course requirements not contained within the myPNWplan system.
 Be sure to verify your progress toward graduation with your academic advisor.

-When you are registering for your final courses, you must submit the appropriate Intent to Graduate for the semester you plan on completing your degree requirements.
+When you are registering for your final courses, you must submit the appropriate Application to Graduate for the semester you plan on completing your degree requirements.
 You can find the link to Apply to Graduate in the myPNW portal on the Graduation tab.
 It is required whether or not you intend to participate in a commencement ceremony and information from this form is used to order your diploma.
 Go to the Graduation and Commencement web page for detailed information about graduation and important deadlines.
-Failure to notify the Office of the Registrar of your intent to graduate will result in a delayed graduation date.
+Failure to notify the Office of the Registrar of your intent to graduate may result in a delayed graduation date.

 Other myPNWplan Features